shawwwn/Gole/README.md

 <img src="goler.png" alt="goler" height="150px" />

 # Gole
-A p2p hole-punching/NAT-traversal/port-mapping/tunneling tool written in Go.
+A p2p hole-punching tool wrriten in Go, allowing two computers behind NAT to communicate with each other.

 ## Features
 * TCP/UDP hole punching even when both sides are behind symmetric NATs (no guarantee :wink:)
-* TCP/UDP port-mapping/tunneling
+* TCP/UDP tunneling
 * KCP[*](#References) tunneling for tcp-over-udp support
 * STUN-less, command line driven
+* Traffic encryption, anti-gfw

-## To Get Started
+## Quickstart
 Suppose:
-* Remote Peer has a web server listening at `127.0.0.1:8888`
+* A has a web server listening at `127.0.0.1:8888`
-* Peer is behind NAT and has a public ip of `4.4.4.4`
+* A is behind NAT and has a public ip of `4.4.4.4`
-* I'm also behind NAT and have a public ip of `3.3.3.3`
+* B also behind NAT and have a public ip of `3.3.3.3`
-* I want to access Peer's web server from my local machine at `127.0.0.1:1111`
+* B want to access Peer's web server from my local machine at `127.0.0.1:1111`
-* We agreed on a pair of tcp ports `:4444`(peer) and `:3333`(self)
+* They agreed on a pair of tcp ports `:4444`(A) and `:3333`(B)

-Peer run:
+B run:
 ```sh
 gole -v tcp 0.0.0.0:4444 3.3.3.3:3333 -op server -fwd=127.0.0.1:8888
 ```

-I run:
+A run:
 ```sh
 gole -v tcp 0.0.0.0:3333 4.4.4.4:4444 -op client -fwd=127.0.0.1:1111
 ```

 After successfully punching through both NATs, a TCP tunnel between the two ports will be created.

-I can then access Peer's web server from my localhost(`127.0.0.1:1111`):
+A can then access B's web server from his localhost at `127.0.0.1:1111`:
 ```
 127.0.0.1:1111 --> (1.2.3.4:4444 <--> 1.2.3.4:3333) --> 127.0.0.1:8888
 ```